marcoaoteixeira/RawgClient/README.md

 ## Usage

-Please, refeer to the sample in "sample" folder.
+Please, refer to the sample in "sample" folder.
 I think it's a quite nice start.

 ## Additional documentation